PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 region, for each country for each city, Python Links lists the companies in that city, and provides important links for that company.
 Their name is hyperlinked to their web site.
 Their products and jos are listed.
-It is also possible to add You Tube videos, blogs, product reviews, and reviews of what it is like to work at the company.
+It is also possible to add YouTube videos, blogs, product reviews, and reviews of what it is like to work at the company.

-This directory is all in Javascript, and json, so it is quite easy to add teh table of companies in your city to your website.
+This directory is all in JavaScript, and JSON, so it is quite easy to add teh table of companies in your city to your website.
 Let me know if you are interested in doing so.